derek-knox/Coding-For-Designers/Coding and Concept/Sync and Async.md

   button.color = '#000000';
 }

 // 1.
-We tell the engine that we want work to be done by using the code sequence of `();` characters
+We tell the engine to do work using the code sequence `();`
 // 2.
-This code sequence tells the engine that there is work we want it to do
-// 3.
 Since we named the function, the engine knows the exact work to put on its stack

 makeButtonBlack();
 ```